mpinto70/checkers/README.md

 export BOOST_ROOT=~/Boost

-The design of this application allows ease substitution of players and UI.
+The design of this application allows easy substitution of players and UI.

 The main logic of the game is in game::CController